hasinhayder/hydra/README.md

 ### User Authentication/Login (Other Roles)

-You can login as a user by making an HTTP POST call to the folllowing route
+You can log in as a user by making an HTTP POST call to the following route

 ```shell
 http://localhost:8000/api/login